sizigia/learn-co-lessons/README.md

     return welcome_message # return statement
 ```

-That function is designed to generate nice greetings to each new employee.
+The `meet_traveller` function is designed to generate nice greetings to each new employee.
 Do we need anything else to run the function?
-How do we know how to define which new employee to greet?
-Let's run the function.
+How do we know which new employee the function will greet?
+Let's run the function and see what happens.

 ```python